hyowonha/DfUSMC/README.md

 **Dense matching step**

-We implemented the function "DenseMatching" to receive a scale for image downsampling and the number of labels for your convenience of testing.
+We implemented the function "DenseMatching" to receive a scale for image downsampling and the number of labels for your convenience in testing.
 (Default: 0.5 scale and 64 labels for quick tests, but please remind that 1.0 and 256 were used in the paper)

 ## Authors